ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

 improved two- to three-fold since the release in December 2017.

 There are 5 new operations in the workshop now.
-Among those, _enlarge_ and _inpaint_ are parts of the new experimental inpainting framework by Øyvind Kolås, _domain transform_ by Felipe Einsfeld Kersting is an edge-preserving smoothing filter, and _recursive-transform_ is Ell's take on the famous [Droste effect](https://en.wikipedia.org/wiki/Droste_effect).
+Among those, _enlarge_ and _inpaint_ are parts of the new experimental inpainting framework by _Øyvind Kolås_, _domain transform_ by _Felipe Einsfeld Kersting_ is an edge-preserving smoothing filter, and _recursive-transform_ is _Ell's_ take on the famous [Droste effect](https://en.wikipedia.org/wiki/Droste_effect).

 ## Helping GIMP